• Recipes

 Top Tips

-Making seitan is very much like baking, so having the correct wet-to-dry ratio is important.
-I recommend using a kitchen scale to weigh the vital wheat gluten flour.
+How to measure vital wheat gluten - Making seitan is similar to baking in that you need the correct wet-to-dry ratio.
+I recommend using a kitchen scale to weigh the flour.

-Click the "Metric" button in the recipe card to see the weight (280 grams for the full batch).
-If you don't own a scale, whisk the flour first, then spoon it into your measuring cup.
+Click on Metric in the recipe card to see the weight.
+If you don't own a scale, whisk the vital wheat gluten first, then spoon it into your measuring cup, and level off the top.

-The texture of the seitan ribs improves with rest.
-Straight from the oven they will be soft.
-After cooling for even just one hour you'll see an improvement, but an overnight rest is even better.
+Let the seitan rest - The texture of seitan ribs improves with rest.
+Straight from the oven they're a little soft.
+After cooling for just one hour you'll see an improvement, but an overnight rest is even better.

-This recipe makes a large amount, about 5 to 8 servings depending on everyone's appetite.
-But even in our 2-person household we had no problem taking down a full pan of ribs over the course of a few days.
-Believe me, they're great for meal prep!
+Batch size - The recipe makes a large amount, about 5 to 8 servings depending on everyone's appetite.
+But even in our 2-person household we had no problem eating a full pan of ribs over the course of a few days.
+They're great for meal prep!

 Baked seitan ribs slathered with barbecue sauce on a cutting board.